-The agency provided a certified list noting that 1 employee was terminated during the test period.
-The employee was selected to be tested.
-The employee was not paid for any excess time or unauthorized pay rates.
+The agency provided a certified list noting that I employee was terminated during the test period.
+This employees was selected to be tested.
+They were not paid for any excess time or unauthorized pay rates.
 The termination pay appeared to agree with agency policies and procedures.

 D. Obtain management's representation that employer and employee portions of third-party payroll related amounts (e.g., payroll taxes, retirement contributions, health insurance premiums, garnishments, workers' compensation premiums, etc.) have been paid, and any associated forms have been filed, by required deadlines.

-During testing of the agency it was determined that the Seventh Judicial District Attorney is submitting payroll tax, retirement contributions, and required forms by the required deadlines.
+During testing of the agency it was determined that the Thirty-Seventh Judicial District Attorney is submitting payroll tax, retirement contributions, and required forms by the required deadlines.